danistrebel/genai-factory/cloud-run-rag/0-projects/README.md

 ## Configurations

 The behavior of this module is controlled by the `project_config` variable.
 This variable allows for different scenarios regarding project creation and management, as described in the [main README](../../README.md).

+## Usage

+* Create your own `terraform.tfvars` file based on the `terraform.tfvars.sample` provided file
+* Run `terraform apply` to create the resources of your RAG application

 <!-- BEGIN TFDOC -->
 ## Variables